Open a joint bank account

-A joint account is a simple way for two people to share access to the same bank account creating one monthly statement.
+A joint account is a simple way for two people to share access to the same bank account.

 How to open a joint account

-Ensure you add the other account holder to your new account before completing your switch.
+Ensure you add the second person to your new account before completing your switch.

 You’ll need your debit card or details of the account you wish to switch from, income details, your home address and the details of any arranged overdraft you have on your existing bank account.

 You can switch both sole accounts and joint accounts into a joint account.

 You can’t switch a joint account into a sole account until the second party has been removed from the account.